MicroEJ/docs/PlatformDeveloperGuide/uiImageLoader.rst

 BufferedImage
 =============

 MicroUI application is able to create an image where it is allowed to draw into: the MicroUI ``BufferedImage``.
 The image format is the same than the display format; in other words, its number of bits-per-pixel and its pixel bits organization are the same.
-The display pixel format can standard or custom (see :ref:`display_pixel_structure`).
+The display pixel format can be standard or custom (see :ref:`display_pixel_structure`).
 To create this kind of image, the Image Loader has just to create a buffer in RAM whose size depends on the image size (see :ref:`section_image_display_raw`).

 .. _section_image_external_memory: